Lafourche Parish, Louisiana: History

-South Louisiana became known as Sugarland, and Lafourche one of the sugar parishes, where sugar cane plantations were established before and after the Civil War.
+South Louisiana became known as “Sugarland”, and Lafourche one of the sugar parishes, where sugar cane plantations were established before and after the Civil War.
 They required the labor of large numbers of enslaved African Americans.
-In the postbellum era, they comprised from 50 to 80 percent of the population in most of the sugar parishes.
+In the postbellum era, they constituted from 50 to 80 percent of the population in most of the sugar parishes.

 Particularly after Reconstruction, whites in the parish used violence and intimidation against the large population of freedmen to suppress Republican voting and re-establish white supremacy, but were less successful than in North Louisiana until after disenfranchisement of blacks at the turn of the century.
 From 1877 through the early 20th century, there were 52 lynchings of African Americans in Lafourche Parish.
 Most of the deaths were due to white suppression of labor unrest in 1887; blacks were skilled sugar workers and had begun to organize for better wages and conditions.
 Some 10,000 workers had struck in Lafourche and three other parishes during the critical harvest period.
 At the request of the planters, the state sent in militia against the workers to break the strike.

 In what was called the Thibodaux Massacre of November 22, 1887, local whites organized by leaders of the town killed up to 50 blacks who had taken refuge in the African-American quarters after a major Knights of Labor strike was called on sugar plantations.
 Hundreds more were wounded or missing, and presumed dead.

 The total deaths in this parish due to this racial terrorism were the highest of any parish in the state and nearly twice as high as some others among the six parishes with the highest totals.
 In general, most of the lynching and racial terrorism took place in the late 19th and early 20th centuries.

 On August 29, 2021, Hurricane Ida made landfall in Port Fourchon at 16:55 UTC as a category 4 hurricane with maximum sustained winds of 150 mph.
 Additional reports surveyed by ships in Port Fourchon reported wind gusts up to 194 knots.
 In Golden Meadow, LA, the National Weather Service recorded storm surge measurements of 10.1 ft.
 It was the strongest storm on record to make landfall in Lafourche Parish and at the time the 5th costliest hurricane in United States history.